-Hence, from the above derivation, a statement can be given that a coil is said to have an inductance of 1 Henry, if an emf of 1 volts is induced in it when the current flowing through it changes at the rate of 1 Ampere/second.
+Hence, from the above derivation, a statement can be given that a coil is said to have an inductance of 1 Henry if an emf of 1 volt is induced in it when the current flowing through it changes at the rate of 1 Ampere/second.

-From the above discussion the following points can be draw about Self Inductance
+From the above discussion, the following points can be drawn about Self Inductance

 - The value of the inductance will be high if the magnetic flux is stronger for the given value of current.